tyler-utah/AlloyForwardProgress/artifact/README.md

-For users who cannot easily obtain CADP, we still provide a standalone example that shows CADP input and output files, to illustrate how we use the toolbox and how it lets us check for test 5~termination.
+For users who cannot easily obtain CADP, we still provide a standalone example that shows CADP input and output files, to illustrate how we use the toolbox and how it lets us check for test termination.

 ### Standalone example: mutex litmus test